NWKendall/bugTracker/backend/readme.md

 - ticket endpoint to handle resolved (that way less to do FE) ✅
 - get all open tickets ✅
 - get all closed tickets ✅
-08/20
+- note user check Mw - user_id and ticket_user-id are not the same, unless admin 08/20
 - testing 😭
+- aws training at 1pm

+### INCLUDING
+- middleware that validates user's role